Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 I recommend staying in or close to the Pink City (old town), home to many of the city’s most famous landmarks, including the Hawa Mahal, City Palace, and Jantar Mantar.
 Staying in the old town will give you easy access to these attractions, as well as the bustling bazaars and markets that line the streets.

 Jaipur has a long history of glamorous Maharajas, extravagant palaces and townhouses.
-One such example is the insanely gorgeous but very pricey Rambagh Palace.
+One such example is the insanely gorgeous but pricey Rambagh Palace.
 It used to be a hunting lodge but was later turned into a 5-star hotel.

 An old Haveli is in my mind the best accommodation option in Jaipur.
 These royal townhouses are usually set in lush gardens around large courtyards while still being close to the center of town.